NYSCF/monoqlo_release/README.md

 # Installation

-The Monoqlo framework itself does not require installation, but has various requirements and dependencies which must be installed (see below.)
+The Monoqlo framework itself does not require installation other than downloading this repository, but has various requirements and dependencies which must be installed (see below)

 # Recommended Hardware